risingwavelabs/risingwave-docs-legacy/docs/transform/overview.md

 Both modes have their unique advantages.
 Here are some considerations:

-**Cost & Performance**: Streaming mode can pre-compute and store results, which may improve query performance since the heavy lifting is done upfront.
+**Cost & Performance**: Compared to traditional databases, streaming mode can pre-compute and store results.
+The heavy lifting is done upfront, eliminating duplicate computation over each ad hoc query, and therefore has better performance and a lower cost.

 **Flexibility**: The streaming mode is less flexible to changes in query requirements.
 Especially for ad-hoc queries, the batch mode is still necessary.